eunomia-bpf/bpftime/README.md

 ## Key Features

 - **Uprobe and Syscall hooks based on binary rewriting**: Run eBPF programs in userspace, attaching them to Uprobes and Syscall tracepoints: **No manual instrumentation or restart required!**.
-It can `trace`, `replace` or `patch` the execution of a function, `hook`, `filter` or `redirect` all syscalls of a process safely, and efficiently with an eBPF userspace runtime.
+It can `trace` or `change` the execution of a function, `hook` or `filter` all syscalls of a process safely, and efficiently with an eBPF userspace runtime.
 - **Performance**: Experience up to a 10x speedup in Uprobe overhead compared to kernel uprobe and uretprobe.
 - **Interprocess eBPF Maps**: Implement userspace eBPF maps in shared userspace memory for summary aggregation or control plane communication.
 - **Compatibility**: use existing eBPF toolchains like clang and libbpf to develop userspace eBPF without any modifications.
 Supporting CO-RE via BTF, and offering userspace host function access.
-- **JIT Support**: Benefit from a cross-platform eBPF interpreter and a high-speed JIT compiler powered by LLVM.
+- **JIT Support**: Benefit from a cross-platform eBPF interpreter and a high-speed `JIT/AOT` compiler powered by LLVM.
 It also includes a handcrafted x86 JIT in C for limited resources.
+The vm can be built as `a standalone library` like ubpf.
 - **No instrumentation**: Can inject eBPF runtime into any running process without the need for a restart or manual recompilation.
 - **Run with kernel eBPF**: Can load userspace eBPF from kernel, and using kernel eBPF maps to cooperate with kernel eBPF programs like kprobes and network filters.